Nemzeti Bajnokság I (men's handball): Overview

 Running since 1951, the Hungarian championship is among the strongests in Europe.
-MKB Veszprém KC have won the EHF Cup Winners' Cup in 2008 and have reached the semi-final of the EHF Champions League three times in the last nine seasons, capturing a silver medal in 2002.
-Main domestic rivals Pick Szeged are also regular members of the Champions League.
+Veszprém KC have won the EHF Cup Winners' Cup in 2008 and have reached the semi-final of the EHF Champions League three times in the last nine seasons, capturing a silver medal in 2002.
+Main domestic rivals SC Pick Szeged are also regular members of the Champions League.

-Famous handball players who have played in the league include Carlos Perez, Zlatko Saračević, Mirza Džomba, Árpád Sterbik, Kiril Lazarov, László Nagy, Dániel Buday, Balázs Laluska, József Éles, Julio Fis, Rolando Uríos, Nenad Peruničić, Vlado Šola, Dejan Perić, Vladimir Hernandez, Gergő Iváncsik and many others.
+Famous handball players who have played in the league include Carlos Pérez, Zlatko Saračević, Mirza Džomba, Árpád Sterbik, Kiril Lazarov, László Nagy, Dániel Buday, Balázs Laluska, József Éles, Julio Fis, Rolando Uríos, Nenad Peruničić, Vlado Šola, Dejan Perić, Vladimir Hernández, Gergő Iváncsik and many others.

 Currently, it consists of 14 teams.
 The top four teams after the regular season qualify for the playoffs, where a best-of-three system is used.
 Teams ranked fifth to ninth and tenth to twelfth decide their final places in a classification round, using a double round robin system, playing six additional rounds.
 Depending on their final position in the regular season, they are awarded bonus points which are added to the points they earn in the postseason.

 According to the EHF league ranking, NB I champions and runners-up receive an automatic spot in the Group phase of the forthcoming Champions League season, while following two clubs enter the EHF Cup.
 Teams ranked thirteenth and fourteenth get relegated and will be replaced by the winners of the Eastern and Western group of the second division.